Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 precisely the name of the variables which you want to reference, and you must pay attention to the capital and lower-case letters of all portions of your commands.
-Similarly, the quotation marks used in your commands cannot be “hooked” but should be straight up and down, such as in the examples above.
-You can write skip logic commands using either “is” or “isnt” – where possible, try to use commands that use “isnt” as these questions will only appear once the response option they depend on is selected.
-Commands using “is” will result in follow-up questions that initially appear on the screen but only disappear when the response option(s) they depend on is not selected.*
+Similarly, the quotation marks used in your commands cannot be "hooked" but should be straight up and down, such as in the examples above.
+You can write skip logic commands using either "is" or "isnt" – where possible, try to use commands that use "isnt" as these questions will only appear once the response option they depend on is selected.
+Commands using "is" will result in follow-up questions that initially appear on the screen but only disappear when the response option(s) they depend on is not selected.*